Welcome to Educational Guidance Institute, where we explore the world of Hollywood’s Golden Age through classic film study guides.

 Click here for some highlights of EGI’s history of teaching young people with classic films.

-Our task to the path of greater national unity must be one that seeks to restore and reclaim principles of universal human dignity and the promise of genuine justice.
+True justice can only be achieved through the search for truth.
+One juror convinces eleven others of a young man’s innocence beyond a reasonable doubt.
+Our task on the path of greater national unity must be one that seeks to restore and reclaim principles of universal human dignity and the promise of genuine justice.

 “It is nonsense to imagine that a free political community can survive without citizens who pursue lives of virtue.” ~James Madison